 R. Henry Pfutzenreuter advises clients in litigation, with a focus on franchise and distribution, employment and general commercial disputes.
-He represents a broad range of businesses, from startups and closely held corporations, to international franchises and publically traded companies.
+He represents a broad range of businesses, from startups and closely held corporations, to international franchises and publicly traded companies.
 Henry approaches disputes with a balance of pragmatism and zeal that maximizes his clients’ business objectives and minimizes the burden of litigation.
 He is adept at using the latest litigation technology to thoroughly review the evidence, present his clients’ positions effectively to the court, and obtain the most efficient results possible.

 Henry prides himself on the variety of litigation matters with which he is able to assist his clients, including contractual disputes, sales under Article 2 of the Uniform Commercial Code, insurance claims, shareholder disputes, enforcement of noncompete agreements, business torts such as tortious interference, misrepresentation, and defamation, as well as trade secret misappropriation and intellectual property infringement.
 He also has experience litigating a variety of employment disputes, including wrongful discharge, discrimination, retaliation, whistleblower, and wage and hour claims.

 - Breach of Contract and Misrepresentation Claims.
 Henry represented a national franchisor in claims brought by a group of franchisees alleging breach of contract and misrepresentation in connection with sales and operation of the franchise, including by compelling the franchisees to bring their claims separately in an arbitral forum.